The overarching IT Strategic Planning process, which launched in Fall 2011, utilizes a methodology that will achieve several objectives:

 Provide the President, Regents, and Executive Officers with a roadmap for pursuing major IT investments.

-Representing the input of a large number of contributors from across the institution, the University of Michigan IT Strategic Plan is a living document that will evolve to meet the needs of the university and campus community.
-The IT Council and campus leaders are in the process of reviewing and endorsing an early draft version of the plan.
-Community members will have opportunities for sharing their thoughts, ideas, and feedback in the fall.
+Representing the input of a large number of contributors from across the institution, the University of Michigan IT Strategic Plan is a document that will evolve to meet the needs of the university and campus community.
+The IT Executive Committee and the IT Council endorsed version 1.0 of the plan.
+Community members will have opportunities for sharing their thoughts, ideas, and feedback, which will be included in subsequent versions of the plan.

 Much of the IT Strategic Plan content is in flux pending review, but information pulled from campus leader interviews resulted in the creation of 16 guiding principles for technology services.
 These principles are aspirational, as most services will not conform to every principle.